HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="color_formats.sql"
 ) }}

+Similarly, 99.89% of functionally specified sRGB colors are using the since-forever legacy format with commas `rgb(127, 255, 84)` rather than the new comma-less form `rgb(127 255 84)`.
+Because, despite all modern browsers accepting the new syntax, changing offers zero advantage to developers.

+So why do people stray from these tried and true formats?
+To express alpha transparency.
+This is clear when you look at `rgba()`, which is used 40 times more than `rgb()` (13.82% vs 0.34% of all colors) and `hsla()`, which is used 30 times more than `hsl()` (0.25% vs 0.01% of all colors).

+And yes, these numbers also show that despite the much-vaunted (but [largely incorrect](https://drafts.csswg.org/css-color-4/#the-hsl-notation)) *easily-understood* or *easily-modified advantages* of HSL, in practice it is used *far less* than RGB.

 {{ figure_markup(
   image="color-formats-alpha.png",
   caption="Relative popularity of color formats grouped by alpha support as a percent of occurrences on mobile pages (excluding `#rrggbb` and `#rgb`).",